lablup/rraft-py/README.md

 This library works differently from other *Python* libraries to handle differences in memory management.

-In this library, General types have ownership of their respective types.
-For instance, instances created with the `Config` constructor have ownership of the `Config` object in *Rust*.
+In this library, General types have [*ownership*](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) of their respective types.
+For example, instances created with the `Config` constructor have *ownership* of the `Config` object in *Rust*.

 In addition, there is a separate type named `Config_Ref`, which acts as a "Container Object" that holds a reference to the `Config` type.